yrutschle/sslh/doc/max_connections.md

 - Use `ulimit` (see bash(3) or your shell's man page) to limit the number of file descriptors.

+Then, `sslh` provides several mechanisms to limit the number of concurrent connections, which in turns limits the number of file descriptors used.

+Essentially there are two ways to do this:

-- In `sslh-select` and `sslh-ev`, you can set `max_connections` per protocol, and `sslh` will drop connections after probing if the count is exceeded.
+- you can set `max_connections` per protocol, and `sslh` will drop connections after probing if the count is exceeded.
 This should help in keeping SSH connections available even if an attacker is stuffing other protocols.
-Currently this does not work for forking protocols (support is planned)
+Currently this does not work for forking protocols (support is planned).

-- `sslh-fork` has an explicit design goal to be as simple as possible, which makes it impossible to implement limits per protocol (because protocol probing is performed after the process has forked).
-Instead, you can set `max_connections` for each `listen` entry.
+- you can set `max_connections` for each `listen` entry.
 So the `sslh` process for each port will limit the number of concurrent connections to that port.
+This is similar to the `udp_max_connections` setting, but for TCP.

-Currently this is not supported in `sslh-select` and `sslh-ev` (support is planned).
+`sslh-select` and `sslh-ev` support both limit types.

+`sslh-fork` has an explicit design goal to be as simple as possible, which makes it impossible to implement limits per protocol (because protocol probing is performed after the process has forked).
+Limits will only work for `listen` entries.

 As of sslh 2.2.5, this is an experimental feature and not all use cases have been tested.
 If 2.2.5 does not exist yet,